The arrangement of the upper teeth in humans. Features of the structure of teeth

 Dear reader!

-This article talks about typical ways to solve your questions, but each case is unique!
-If you want to know how to solve your particular problem - ask your question.
+This article talks about typical ways to solve your issues, but each case is unique!
+If you want to know how to solve your particular problem, ask your question.
 It's fast and free!

-The main types are:
+The main types include:

-The anatomical structure of the teeth with a photo
+Anatomical structure of teeth with photos

-• The occlusal surface of the tooth is a generalized name for the cutting edges of the canines and incisors and the chewing surfaces of the molars and premolars, the surface is directed towards the antagonists.
+• The occlusal surface of the tooth is a generalized name for the cutting edges of the canines and incisors and the chewing surfaces of molars and premolars, the surface is directed towards the antagonists.

 Crown